gardener/gardener/docs/concepts/scheduler.md

 1. Apply active [strategy](#strategies) e.g., _Minimal Distance strategy_
 1. Choose least utilized seed, i.e., the one with the least number of shoot control planes, will be the winner and written to the `.spec.seedName` field of the `Shoot`.

+In order to put the scheduling decision into effect, the scheduler sends an update request for the `Shoot` resource to the API server.
+After validation, the Gardener Aggregated API server updates the shoot to have the `spec.seedName` field set.
+Subsequently, the Gardenlet picks up and starts to create the cluster on the specified seed.

 ## Configuration

 The Gardener Scheduler configuration has to be supplied on startup.
 It is a mandatory and also the only available flag.